tgoodwin/ghost-tree/README.md

 # ghost-tree
-ghost tree draws trees recursively just for fun
+Ghost tree draws trees recursively *just for fun*.
 Each tree will be different!
+It's random.

 `python trees.py`